Woodside Park (Silver Spring, Maryland)

-Woodside Park is a neighborhood located in Silver Spring, Maryland, in the United States.
+Woodside Park is a neighborhood in Silver Spring, Maryland, in the United States.

 Early history

-Woodside Park began as the Alton Farm, country estate of Crosby Stuart Noyes, a prominent Washingtonian and owner of the Washington Evening Star newspaper.
+Woodside Park began as Alton Farm, the country estate of Crosby Stuart Noyes, a prominent Washingtonian and owner of the Washington Evening Star newspaper.
 Upon his death in 1908, his will gave the land to his children with a provision that his widow could live on the estate until her death.
 She survived until 1914.

-The Noyes children eventually sold the property to the Woodside Development Corporation in 1922.
-The corporation divided the farm into lots of approximately one acre each, though most original lots were later subdivided into half acre or smaller parcels.
+In 1922, the Noyes children eventually sold the property to the Woodside Development Corporation.
+The corporation divided the farm into lots of about one acre each; most original lots would later be subdivided into parcels of a half-acre or less.

-Between the 1920s and the 1960s, racially restrictive covenants were used in Woodside Park to exclude African-Americans.
+From the 1920s to the 1960s, racially restrictive covenants were used in Woodside Park to exclude African-Americans.
 The racial covenants prohibited homeowners from selling or leasing their property to "any one of a race whose death rate is at a higher percentage than the white race."
 In practice, such euphemistic restrictions were harshly enacted against Black Americans specifically.
-Restrictions against other minority groups, such as Jews and Asians, were not given legal standing in deeds in Woodside Park, but such deeds were enforced in other Maryland suburbs.
+Restrictions against other minority groups, such as Jews and Asians, were not given legal standing in deeds in Woodside Park, although such deeds were enforced in other Maryland suburbs.
 A 1923 covenant for Section 1 of Woodside Park reads: "For the purposes of sanitation and health, neither the said party of the second part, nor his heirs or assigns, shall or will sell or lease the said land to any one of a race whose death rate is at a higher percentage than the white race."

 Location

-Woodside Park is located just north of downtown of Silver Spring, one of the oldest suburbs of Washington, DC.
-Its boundaries are Georgia Avenue (State Route 97) on the west, Spring Street to the South, Colesville Road (US Route 29) to the east, and Dale Drive and Columbia Boulevard on the north.
+Woodside Park is located just north of downtown of Silver Spring, one of the oldest suburbs of Washington, D.C.
+Its boundaries are Georgia Avenue (State Route 97) on the west, Spring Street to the south, Colesville Road (US Route 29) to the east, and Dale Drive and Columbia Boulevard on the north.
 It also includes one block of Clement Road north of Dale Drive and Clement Place.
 It borders the neighborhoods of Woodside, Woodside Forest, North Woodside, and Seven Oaks-Evanswood.
-It also shares a boundary with the Silver Spring business district.
+It shares a boundary with the Silver Spring business district.